processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `iqdisc: Discipline`

 :   This specifies the processing discipline for Last activity
-	(`jabber:iq:last`) IQ queries (see section [modiqdiscoption]).
+	(`jabber:iq:last`) IQ queries (see section [IQ Discipline Option](#iqdisc)).

 `db_type: mnesia|odbc|riak`

 :   Define the type of storage where the module will create the tables and store user information.
 The default is the storage defined by the global option `default_db`, or `mnesia` if omitted.
-If `odbc` or `riak` value is defined, make sure you have defined the database, see [database]().
+If `odbc` or `riak` value is defined, make sure you have defined the database, see [database](#database-and-ldap-configuration).

 ### mod_mam

-This module implements Message Archive Management as described in [`XEP-0313`].
+This module implements Message Archive Management as described in [`XEP-0313`][114].
 Versions 0.2 and 0.3 are supported at the moment.
 Compatible XMPP clients can use it to store their chat history on the server.

 Options:

 `iqdisc: Discipline`

-:   This specifies the processing discipline for Message Archive Management IQ queries (see section [modiqdiscoption]).
+:   This specifies the processing discipline for Message Archive Management IQ queries (see section [IQ Discipline Option](#iqdisc)).

 `db_type: mnesia|odbc`

 :   Define the type of storage where the module will create the tables and store user information.
 The default is the storage defined by the global option `default_db`, or `mnesia` if omitted.
 If `odbc` value is defined, make sure you have defined the database, see [database](#database-and-ldap-configuration).

 `default: always|never|roster`